 The Dyer Dhow Derby is an annual regatta held in honor of the yacht clubs, sailing associations, and individuals who have donated to or supported the Dyer Dhow fleet of more than 50 boats at Mystic Seaport.
-They serve the Joseph Conrad Overnight Sailing Camp and Community Sailing Programs.
-The Derby is a day of racing held on the Mystic River.
+The fleet serves the Museum’s Joseph Conrad Overnight Summer Sailing Camp and Community Sailing Programs.

 Dyer Dhow Fleet

 Mystic Seaport currently has more than 50 Dhows, of which 48 are sailed regularly, giving Mystic Seaport the distinction of having the largest fleet of Dyer Dhows in North America.
 The Dhows are used year-round for teaching sailing to the local community, as an integral part of the Joseph Conrad Overnight Sailing Camp and in the racing series.
 Each Dyer Dhow is named for the yacht club, family, or individual who generously donated it to the Museum’s sailing program.
 It is through these generous donations that Mystic Seaport’s sailing programs have continued to grow, teaching hundreds of people annually–young and old alike–to capture the wind in their sails and enjoy their time at sea.